 A job offer letter serves as a reference point for future negotiations

 If the candidate wants to renegotiate things like salary, leaves etc., a written offer letter acts as a good reference point for them and you.
-On the other hand, if an employee wants to negotiate any of these factors later after they have started working with the company, they will be able to should the offer latter as a baseline for that discussion.
+On the other hand, if an employee wants to negotiate any of these factors later after they have started working with the company, they will be able to should the offer later as a baseline for that discussion.

-What are the components of an offer letter template?
+What are the components of a job offer letter – job offer letter format

 Offer letter templates can vary from one employer to another.
 But there are a set of elements that should be included in the template no matter what.
 This will help you avoid any kind of confusion or misunderstanding later on once the employee has been onboarded.
 While writing the letter, you should give specific details for each of these points.

 Ideally, you should make a verbal offer on-call or face-to-face before sending the written offer.
 This helps personalize the offer letter generation process and ensures that the candidate has a better experience.